William (Bill) D. Klaren, Ph.D., DABT

 Professional Profile

 Dr. William (Bill) Klaren is a board-certified toxicologist in ToxStrategies’ Health Practices Division.
-With a Ph.D. in Human Toxicology and more than 6 years of experience across both academia and industry, he brings broad toxicological, risk assessment, and project management expertise to the consulting environment.
-Dr. Klaren has experience in systematic review and distilling essential concepts from published literature.
-Furthermore, he has expertise on the reliability and relevance of publications to advance prioritization initiatives.
-He has also worked with mechanistic and in vivo data sets for subsequent incorporation into mode-of-action or adverse-outcome pathway frameworks, with a particular focus on endocrine disruption (ED).
+With a Ph.D. in Human Toxicology and more than nine years of experience across both academia and industry, he brings broad toxicological, risk assessment, and project management expertise to the consulting environment.
+During his career, Dr. Klaren has evaluated the toxicological impact of a wide range of chemistries including agrochemical, cosmetic, and consumer good ingredients.